-• Pacing and sequencing refers to the tempo and timing of change.
+- Framing communication of the reasons for change, including use of symbols and metaphors to reinforce and simplify messages.
+Open, honest and transparent communication among and with staff is critical for success (Ace and Parker, 2010; Meyer and Stensaker, 2006). - Participation of employees in the design and implementation of change is now accepted as inescapable.
+This ensures commitment by sharing decision-making power, fostering interdependence and building a collective identity.
+However, employees must see that this is genuinely wanted and has an impact in the workplace (Ace and Parker, 2010; McPhee, 2007). - Pacing and sequencing refers to the tempo and timing of change.
 Continuous implementation of initiatives requires team members to adapt work routines, processes and social interactions with other team members.
-Slow change gives opportunities to learn about what is happening but slowness could be seen as lack of urgency and it gives resistors the best chance to mount a defence.
+Slow change gives opportunities to learn about what is happening, but slowness could be seen as a lack of urgency and it gives resistors the best chance to mount a defence.
 Fast change can accelerate the benefits but could crash and burn if poor decisions are made.
-Getting the pace and sequencing (the timing of different interventions) right is a key challenge for management (Meyer and Stensaker, 2006; Carter, Armenakis, Field and Mossholder, 2012).

-- Change fatigue is passive resignation.
+Getting the pace and sequencing (the timing of different interventions) right is a key challenge for management (Meyer and Stensaker, 2006; Carter, Armenakis, Field and Mossholder, 2012). - Change fatigue is passive resignation.
 It is not the acceptance or rejection of change.
 Instead, it is a general sense of apathy towards the organizational change(s).
 Continuous change is also tiring, so pacing and sequencing change will help.
-Explaining the change goals and processes and intended benefits helps, along with frequent briefings on progress towards the goals (Turner, 2012). - Routinizing new routines, structures and processes so as to create a sense of trust and predictability, whilst changing only what is necessary because these are the things that connect people, and offer support and understanding (McCann, Seisky and Lee, 2009). - Recruiting people specifically to help implement changes: consultants, change agents or perhaps new appointments to key positions.
-There are also implications for the organization's general approach to selection and in particular the competences that it seeks in new appointments (Lengnick-Hall, Beck and Lengnick-Hall, 2011; Meyer and Stensaker, 2006).
+Explaining the change goals and processes and intended benefits also helps, along with frequent briefings on progress towards the goals (Turner, 2012). - Routinizing new routines, structures and processes so as to create a sense of trust and predictability, while changing only what is necessary because these are the things that connect people, and offering support and understanding (McCann, Seisky and Lee, 2009). - Recruiting people specifically to help implement changes: consultants, change agents or perhaps new appointments to key positions.
+There are also implications for the organization's general approach to selection, and in particular the competences that it seeks in new appointments (Lengnick-Hall, Beck and Lengnick-Hall, 2011; Meyer and Stensaker, 2006).

 Focusing on these issues will help the organization's capacity for change to increase.
 Change capacity is a dynamic capability that underpins the ability to manage change over a period of time (Meyer and Stensaker, 2006; Klarner, Probst and Soparnot, 2008).
-Klarner et al. (2008) offered a model of change capacity as shown in Figure 9.6.
+Klarner et al. (2008) have developed this idea.
+Figure 9.6 depicts an approach to understanding change capability based on the change architecture framework discussed in Chapter 7.